 A significant moment in my career was taking my first trip to Queensland in 2019 to attend the Ray White Rural conference.

-When I am not at work my favourite thing to do is to watch the sunset over Canberra at Mount Ainslie, but I also make sure anyone new to the region does a lap around Lake Burley Griffin and I highly recommend the Boorowa Irish Woolfest with the running of the sheep, plus a visit to The Roses Café of course.
+When I am not at work my favourite thing to do is to watch the sunset over Canberra at Mount Ainslie, but I also make sure anyone new to the region does a lap around Lake Burley Griffin and I highly recommend the Boorowa Irish Woolfest with the running of the sheep, plus a visit to The Marsden Street General, of course.